Last updated: April 20, 2023

 We use CAPTCHA services across our applications to mitigate brute force logins and in HEY as a means of spam protection.
-We have a legitimate interest in protecting our app and the broader Internet community from spam.
+We have a legitimate interest in protecting our apps and the broader Internet community from credential stuffing attacks and spam.
 When you log into your accounts and fill specific forms in HEY, the CAPTCHA service evaluates various information (e.g IP address, how long the visitor has been on the app, mouse movements) to check whether the data is possibly filled out by an automated program instead of a human.
 We retain these data via our subprocessor forever because they are used for anti-spam mitigation.

 A cookie is a piece of text stored by your browser.
 It may help remember login information and site preferences.
 It might also collect information such as your browser type, operating system, web pages visited, duration of visit, content viewed, and other click-stream data.
 You can adjust cookie retention settings in your own browser.
 To learn more about cookies, including how to view which cookies have been set and how to manage and delete them, please visit: www.allaboutcookies.org.

 When you write Basecamp with a question or to ask for help, we keep that correspondence, including the email address, so that we have a history of past correspondences to reference if you reach out in the future.

 We also store information you may volunteer, for example, written responses to surveys.
 If you agree to a customer interview, we may ask for your permission to record the conversation for future reference or use.
 We only do so if you give your express consent.